emanuelefaja/guide2life/health/losing-weight.md

 Achieving and maintaining a healthy weight is a common goal, with benefits for physical health, self-confidence, and overall quality of life.

-Being overweight is one of the main triggers for many [Non-Communicable Diseases](/health/non-communicable-diseases).
+Being overweight is one of the main triggers for many [Non-Communicable Diseases](/health/non-communicable-diseases) which are the leading cause of death worldwide. [^who-ncd]

 ![](/fatloss.png)

+## Introduction to Obesity

 The WHO (World Health Organization) defines[^who] overweight and obese as: